-In the 1st century AD Junnar was important trade center as it was located on a trade route leading from Satavahana capital Paithan to the rich ports at Arabian Sea.
-Route was busy transporting carnelian and textiles to the Middle East and Roman Empire, path was often travelled also by ancient Greek and Middle East traders.
+In the 1st century AD, Junnar was an important trade center as it was located on a trade route leading from Satavahana capital Paithan to the rich ports at the Arabian Sea.
+The route was busy transporting carnelian and textiles to the Middle East and Roman Empire, path was often traveled also by ancient Greek and Middle East traders.

 Four compact groups are formed by caves.
-Two groups are hewn in the eastern wall of hill and are facing Junnar.
-One group is hewn in the southern wall and one in western wall, facing Nana valley.
+Two groups are hewn in the eastern wall of the hill and are facing Junnar.
+One group is hewn in the southern wall and one on the western wall, facing Nana valley.

-Caves are counted from the south-western part of hill, going around the hill counterclockwise - if looking from above.
+Caves are counted from the southwestern part of the hill, going around the hill counterclockwise – if looking from above.

 These 12 caves are located somewhat lower, in the southern side of hill.